Darkman for Emacs

 is loaded, and while this behavior might seem counter-intuitive, we

-can always advise darkman-set
+can always advise darkman-set (and by extension darkman-toggle), or

-if you prefer, to disable any existing themes first.
+even load-theme if you prefer, to disable any existing themes first.

 (defadvice darkman-set (before no-theme-stacking activate) "Disable the previous theme before loading a new one." (mapc #'disable-theme custom-enabled-themes))